 Where To eat, drink, & Camp in Quincy

 Once you’re done your descends, check out some of these great places to eat, drink, and camp around Quincy.

 - Quintopia Brewery – Eat here!
 You’ll thank me.
 The loaded fries are ridiculous and the beer selection is great.

 - Moon’s – This rustic little Italian restaurant has a really nice patio in the back (with misters!) and their pasta and pizza are really good.
 Big portions too 🙂

 - Morning Thunder – Get your coffee fix at Morning Thunder Cafe.
 They also serve delicious omelets.

 Snake Lake Campground – If you’re looking for a quiet, free place to camp Snake Lake is a great option.
 It’s about a 20-minute drive from town, but it’s a bit higher in elevation so the summer temps are more manageable.

 Have you visited Quincy and ridden the Mt.
-Hough mountain biking trails?
+Hough trail?
 What did you think?
-How do they compare to Downieville?
+How does it compare to Downieville?
 Leave a comment below!